hailelagi/hailelagi.com/content/hacks/tsunami.md

 - You need to keep _track of this memory_ -- it's _lifetime_
 - You need to give it back

-As it turns out keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).
-It's a huge & complex topic but a brief overview of some common APIs are:
+As it turns out keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph and packaging it into nice APIs.
+In automatic garbage collection algorithms such as tracing algorithm // mark and sweep serve this function otherwise:

 1. In C - malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
 2. reference counting
-3. the tracing algorithm
-4. mark and sweep alogrithm
-5. DIY <-- (we're here, oh no!)
+3. DIY <-- (we're here, oh no!)

 Why are we resorting to such a low, possibly error prone approach?